-Alternatively, TSB’s Classic Plus current account pays an ongoing rate of 5.00% AER (variable) on the first £1,500 – this means you don’t have to worry that the rate will drop after 12 months, although it is variable so it could change at any time - and as of 2 July, 2019, the rate is being reduced to 3.00% AER (variable).
+Alternatively, TSB’s Classic Plus current account pays an ongoing rate of 5.00% AER (variable) on the first £1,500 – this means you don’t have to worry that the rate will drop after 12 months.
+However, it is variable so it could change at any time - and as of 2 July, 2019, the rate is being reduced to 3.00% AER (variable).

 You will need to pay in £500 a month and register for internet banking, paperless statements and paperless correspondence.
 You’ll need to log in to your account at least once every 12 months.